tgstation/tgstation-server/README.md

 ### Pre-Requisites

-_Note: If you opt to use the Windows installer, all pre-requisites for running BYOND servers (including MariaDB) are provided out of the box.
-If you wish to use OpenDream you will need to install the required dotnet SDK manually._
+_Note: If you opt to use the Windows installer, most pre-requisites for running BYOND servers (including MariaDB) are provided out of the box._

+_If you are running on a Windows Server OS.
+You **might** need to install the [x86 Visual C++ 2015 Runtime](https://aka.ms/vs/17/release/vc_redist.x86.exe) to run BYOND._

+_If you wish to use OpenDream you will need to install the required dotnet SDK manually._

 tgstation-server needs a relational database to store it's data.